jaysupanekar/Mixtral-of-Experts/README.md

 ### The Mixtral Solution: Sparse Mixture of Experts (SMoE)

 **The breakthrough insight:** Not every input needs every parameter.
-A math problem doesn't need poetry-writing parameters, and a French translation doesn't need code-generation parameters.

 **Mixtral's architecture:**
 - **8 expert networks** at each layer (instead of 1 feedforward network)